Housing options for people with disability

 Residential aged care facilities can offer support with meals, laundry, personal hygiene, nursing care and social activities.

-Aged care and retirement housing provides more information about the options available.
+Aged care and retirement housing web page provides more information about the options available.

 Emergency housing may be available if you are in a crisis situation.